Shifted Convolution $L$-Series Values for Elliptic Curves: Preliminaries

 \begin{prop} (Lemma 2.3 of~\cite{BR12}) If $f(z) \in H_{2-k}(\Gamma_0(N))$ has the property that $\xi_{2-k}(f) \neq 0$, then the principal part of $f(z)$ is nonconstant for at least one cusp. \end{prop}

-\subsection{Weierstrass Mock Modular Forms}
+The kernel of the surjective $\xi_{2-k}$ operator defined above is infinite dimensional.
+Selecting a suitable class of harmonic Maa{\ss} forms to serve as preimages under this $\xi$ operator depends intimately on the following notion: \begin{defn} A harmonic Maa{\ss} form $F(z) \in H_{2-k}(\Gamma_0(N))$ is \textit{good} for $f(z) \in S_k(\Gamma_0(N))$ if it satisfies the following $3$ conditions: \begin{enumerate} \item The principal part of $F(z)$ at the cusp $\infty$ is in $\FF_f[q^{-1}]$, where $\FF_f$ is the field obtained by adjoining the Fourier coefficients of $f$ to $\QQ$. \item The principal part of $F(z)$ at all other inequivalent cusps of $\Gamma_0(N)$ is constant. \item $\xi_{2-k}(F(z)) = \| f(z)\|^{-2} f(z)$, where $\xi_{2-k}$ is the differential operator defined in Proposition~\ref{p:xi}. \end{enumerate} \end{defn}

+\subsection{Weierstrass mock modular forms}

-We begin the construction of the Weierstrass mock modular form associated with an elliptic curve $E$ of conductor $N$, which will prove very useful to our analysis.
-This Weierstrass mock modular form was introduced in \cite{BRI13} as a mechanism by which to understand properties of elliptic curves and their associated newforms through the language of harmonic Maa{\ss} forms.
+We begin with the construction of the Weierstrass mock modular form associated with an elliptic curve $E$ of conductor $N$.
+This will prove very useful to our analysis of shifted convolution $L$-series values.
+The Weierstrass mock modular form was introduced in \cite{BRI13} as a mechanism by which to understand properties of elliptic curves and their associated newforms through the language of harmonic Maa{\ss} forms.
 The Weierstrass mock modular form has been one of the primary objects of study by many recently, as in \cite{ALF15,CL16}.

 The theory of elliptic curves gives rise to a notable example of a weight $0$ harmonic Maa{\ss} form.
-Recall that $E \simeq \mathbb{C}/ \Lambda_E$ where $\Lambda_E$ is a $2$ dimensional complex lattice.
+Recall that $E \simeq \mathbb{C}/ \Lambda_E$ where $\Lambda_E$ is a $2$-dimensional lattice in $\mathbb{C}$.
 Recall the Weierstrass $\zeta$-function defined in~\eqref{d:zeta}.
 Although it is not elliptic, its derivative is negative the Weierstrass $\wp$-function.
 This relation gives the Laurent expansion of $\zeta$:

 \begin{prop}\cite{DIA06} The Laurent expansion of $\zeta$ is

 where $G_k(\Lambda_E)$ is the Eisenstein series of weight $k$ associated to a lattice $\Lambda_E$. \end{prop}